 California is a no-fault divorce state.
 Divorce cases here are filed on the grounds of incompatibility; that means neither spouse must have “grounds” for divorce.

 Often, the issues that arise during divorce proceedings can become quite complex.
 For this reason, many people choose to work with a Rancho Cucamonga divorce lawyer who focuses on family law.

 What Can a Divorce Lawyer Do for You?

 However, when the parents aren’t married when a child is born, the father may or may not declare his paternity.
-In order for child custody and child support to be determined in a California court, paternity must be established.
+In order for child custody and child support to be determined in a California court, paternity must first be established.

-In contested custody cases, the court may order a 730 Evaluation.
-This requires you, your ex-spouse and your children to be interviewed by a court-appointed evaluator; after the interviews, the evaluator will provide his or her recommendations to the court regarding what’s best for your kids.
+In contested custody cases, the court may order a 730 evaluation.
+This requires you, your ex-spouse, and your children to be interviewed by a court-appointed evaluator.
+After the interviews, the evaluator will provide his or her recommendations to the court regarding what’s best for your kids.

 Ultimately, the court will rule on child custody and parenting time.
 While your judge will do his or her best to make a decision that works for your whole family, it is ideal if you and your ex-spouse can agree without involving the court.

 Every parent in the state of California has a responsibility for providing for his or her child.
 Although California courts have a specific formula by which they determine the amount of child support that changes hands, it may be helpful for you to consult with your lawyer about child support—particularly if you have extenuating circumstances.

 Under California law, some people are entitled to receive spousal support or alimony.
 Inevitably, that means that the other party in a divorce case must pay.
 Your Rancho Cucamonga divorce lawyer can help you fight for justice when it comes to spousal support, whether you should be receiving it or whether you must pay it.